 MSHSL official Tristan Severson, center, throws a coin while Byron and Faribault observe before a football game at Byron Middle School in Byron.

 Chatfield's Jake Brogran cheers during a Class AA State Football Quarterfinal against Minneapolis North at Mayo High School in Rochester, Minnesota.

 Kade Greulich, 3, center, looks up at Reese Verkamp, while standing alongside Brody Kluesner, at Forest Park's sectional game in Rockport, Indiana.
 Kade is the coach's son and joins the team for most of their games, having a special bond with many of the players.

-Plainview-Elgin-Millville senior Leo Silha on Monday, May 31, 2021, in Elgin.
+Plainview-Elgin-Millville senior Leo Silha on Monday in Elgin.
 “I have a good shot at state championships in them both; that is my dream, to be a double state champion this year,” Silha said.

-Spencer County Sheriff, Kelli Reinke works alongside other area officers in an active-shooting training simulation in an abandoned building on June, 3, 2019 in St. Meinrad, Indiana.
+Spencer County Sheriff, Kelli Reinke works alongside other area officers in an active-shooting training simulation in an abandoned building in St. Meinrad, Indiana.
 Reinke, the first elected female sheriff in Spencer County, has had to overcome stereotypes about females being capable and competent within the police force.
 "There's still some people that feel women don't belong in this profession.
 I had this older guy say, 'Well Missy, what do you want to do something so dangerous for?'
 I tried to explain to him that I've been out working [in the police force] for 16 years already.
 All you can do is do your job, and however they see you, they see you," Reinke said.